What is a Reverse Mortgage Loan?

 It's possible that you can get out of a reverse mortgage anytime and, best of all, without penalty.
 Here's how to do it.

-Taking out a conventional loan is an easy way to repay the reverse mortgage.
+A conventional loan is an easy way to repay the reverse mortgage.

 Refinancing your existing reverse mortgage into a new reverse mortgage with a lower interest rate will give you enough funds to pay off the initial reverse mortgage.